-From racist violence including lynching, slavery, holocausts, and internment camps,
+From racist and antisemitic violence including lynching, slavery, the Holocaust, and internment camps;

-To the bombing of abortion clinics and the murder of physicians supporting women’s rights to autonomy over their own bodies,
+to the bombing of abortion clinics and the murder of physicians supporting cis women’s, trans men’s, and non-binary people’s right to autonomy over their own bodies;

-it is clear to us that there is nothing grossly rhetorical about being clear about the impacts of body hatred and calling the promotion of such hatred on any scale an act of body-based terrorism.
+it is clear to us that there’s nothing overly rhetorical about clearly stating the impacts of body hatred and calling the promotion of such hatred on any scale an act of body-based terrorism.

 TBINAA seeks to engage people in the individual work that fosters self-love — and, just as importantly, we seek to dismantle the structural and systemic emotional, psychological, and physical violence that plays out against “different” bodies all over the planet.
 We believe it serves those who profit from our self-hatred to minimize its impact and to disconnect it from the larger social framework of violence and intimidation that allows oppression and injustice to thrive.